bethuelsteven159-rgb/gigglegang/campusfood/js/README.md

 If you edit code in the wrong place, you will break features.

 RULES
-.DO NOT put logic inside HTML files
+1. DO NOT put logic inside HTML files
-.DO NOT create random JS files
+2. DO NOT create random JS files
-.DO NOT edit main.js unless adding a new page
+3. DO NOT edit main.js unless adding a new page
-.ALWAYS edit the correct folder based on responsibility
+4. ALWAYS edit the correct folder based on responsibility

 🧠 PROJECT STRUCTURE
 js/